bconcept101/lottery-number-generator/PROJECT-BLUEPRINT.md

 7. Test the live website after each GitHub update.
 8. Use GitHub as the main file storage.
 9. Use Cloudflare Pages as the live hosting platform.
-10. Add Supabase later only after the manual database structure is working.
+10. Add Supabase later only after the manual database structure and history plan are clean.
 11. Always provide complete replacement files for edits.
 12. Keep instructions simple and step-by-step.
 13. Update this blueprint after major progress.
+14. Do not add large partial history batches until the full-history import plan is followed.
+15. Public website wording must be final and visitor-ready.

 ---